Spread betting and contracts for differences (CFDs)

 -

 Most trading isn't advised.
-But if you were given advice, and want to complain about what you were given, this is something we can look into for you.
+But if you were given advice and want to complain about what the adviser told you to do or how to invest, we can investigate your case.

 -

-Even if you selected your own trades, the business would need to assess if they think the investment is "appropriate" for you.
-That's because this is a high risk activity.
+You may have selected your own trades.
+Even so, the financial business involved should assess whether the investment is 'appropriate' for you because this is a high-risk activity.

-They'd ask you questions regarding your knowledge about, and experience of, the product or service concerned.
-If they haven't carried out this check - and if we don't think the account was appropriate for you - we're likely to say that the business has done something wrong.
+Did they ask you about your knowledge and experience of the investment product or service they provided?
+If not, and we decide the investment wasn’t suitable for you, we're likely to decide the business has done something wrong.

 -

-Often this will happen when the market opens - if the price has moved significantly away from the previous day's closing price.
-It can also happen when the market moves quickly, such as after the announcement of important news or economic data.
+Often this will happen when the market opens if the price has dropped a lot from the previous day's closing price.
+It can also happen when the market moves quickly, for example, after the announcement of important news or economic data.

-- what you were told about how stop order would be executed
+- what you were told about how a stop order would be executed

 - what was happening in the underlying market at the time

-We'll be unlikely to uphold the complaint if the business made it clear they couldn't guarantee stop orders would be carried out at the exact level you asked for.
+We're unlikely to uphold the complaint if the business made it clear they couldn't stop gapping or slippage.
+That is, if they told you they couldn’t guarantee stop orders would be carried out at the exact level you asked for.

-If the business kept the profits when trades were carried out at a better price, but passed losses on to you when trades happened at a worse price, we'd probably say the business acted unfairly.
-This has been something that the FCA has fined businesses for previously.
+But we'll also look at what the business said it would do in the opposite situation.
+If the business kept the profits when trades were carried out at a better price – but passed losses on to you when trades happened at a worse price – we'd probably say the business acted unfairly.

 -

-If your account equity falls below the margin requirement, you’ll need to deposit more money to the account.
-This is known as “adding more margin”.
+If your account equity falls below the 'margin' requirement, you’ll need to put more money into the account.
+This is known as 'adding more margin'.
 If you don’t, the business may close some of your positions to prevent you owing them money.

-If you put in a complaint with us, we'll look at the terms and conditions to see what the business said they would do if you ran out of margin.
-This might include whether they would contact you and how, and how they would select which positions to close.
+If this has happened to you and you're unhappy about it, you may bring your complaint to us.
+We'll look at the terms and conditions in your contract with the business to see what they said they'd do if you ran out of margin.
+This might include whether they would contact you and how, and how they'd select which positions to close.

 If we’re satisfied that the business acted reasonably in closing your positions, it’s unlikely that we would uphold the complaint.